 Companies must extend more focus and effort into direct-hire roles compared to contracting positions, but they can turn to staffing firms to take on the initial work.
 While they typically hand over the ropes after candidate search, staffing agencies can still be extremely valuable at that stage.
 Finding the right senior management for your company can take a lot of time and understanding of your hiring goals.
-Your business may be able to handle this, but an employment agency for professionals can find you high-caliber staff quickly with a robust vetting process.
+Your business may be able to handle this, but a staffing firm can find you qualified professionals quickly with a robust vetting process.
 This means more time and resources to focus on your core business (the reason you do this thing!).

 Some companies also choose to combine the practices.
 They will open a contracting role with the intention and communication that there is an opportunity for direct-hire after the duration of the contract.
 Companies will usually grant this upon exceptional performance and alignment with company ideals throughout the contract period.
 They will employ staffing firms to find candidates, onboard and manage them throughout their contract, and then hand off management and payroll to the business if selected for direct-hire.

 This can be especially useful for heavily nuanced industries and companies that are gradually building their management teams.
 There is less urgency and commitment involved with this approach to management hiring compared to using direct-hire approaches immediately.